 One way to communicate your thoughts with other educators is by creating a free blog.
 Having a blog will make it possible for you to connect with like-minded professionals and share online learning activities and ideas with other teachers.

 If you wish to save time on writing, you can get creative with your content - for example, by featuring podcasts using the Wix Podcast Player.
-You might also add a Wix Forum or other best forum building software, to your site to encourage discussions and create an online learning community.
+You might also add a Wix Groups or other best forum building software, to your site to encourage discussions and create an online learning community.

 Browse this selection of blog templates to find the design that best suits your online teaching needs.
 You can also take a look at these blog examples for inspiration.